mubassirjahan/bitnine-Apache-AGE-coding-test/question 2/README.md

     ## Steps
     - Install codeblocks IDE
-    - open the file question2.c
+    - open the file question2.c using the IDE
     - click build and run (A console window will open and it'll print the output)
     - Done

 ##Introduction
-    This program implements the piecewise recurrence using looping, recursion and dynamic programming.
+    -This program implements the piecewise recurrence using looping, recursion and dynamic programming.

 ## Troubleshooting